tomstafford/choice-engine-text/hyped.md

 We could have fun speculating why this is - do we want to be told we're not rational, so as to avoid responsibility?
 Or is there some more sinister force which benefits if we believe this?
 Or is it just a convenient story which is more interesting than "the mind does a good job most of the time"?
 Whatever the reasons, there is a pervasive bias to intepret psychology research as showing our irrationality when often it shows precisely the reverse.

-Here's a simple example from a recent paper published in the Quartley Journal of Experimental Psychology (yes, I am a subscriber).
+Here's a simple example from a recent paper published in the Quarterly Journal of Experimental Psychology (yes, I am a subscriber).

 Aiden Gregg and colleagues published '[The SPOT effect: People spontaneously prefer their own theories](https://www.tandfonline.com/doi/full/10.1080/17470218.2015.1099162) in 2017.
 They were interested in how people respond to evidence.
 To do this they told participants about an alien world, and evidence gathered from this imaginary world about two species on it.
-After presenting each piece of evidence they asked people to rate how likely a theory about how these species interacted was to be true.
+After presenting each piece of evidence they asked people to rate how true a theory about how these species interacted was likely to be.
 Their experiments involved manipulating if the theory they rated was described as "your theory" or if it was ascribed to a researcher called Alex.

-Even though participants didn't come up with the theory they were rating, and telling them they were rating their own theory has a clear effect.
+Even though participants didn't come up with the theory they were rating, telling them they were rating their own theory had a clear effect.
 Compared to people who rated a theory described as someone else's (or nobody's), people who rated a theory which was described as their own said it was more likely to be true, even when the evidence came along suggesting it probably wasn't true.

 So far, so unsurprising to anyone who has heard of confirmation bias<sup>[1](#footnote1)</sup>.
 But I'm telling you about this because this research on bias, which truly does provide evidence of bias in how we evaluate evidence, also shows how reasonable and rational typical people are.